Scopes trial: Planning

 Following the recruitment of Bryan, Clarence Darrow approached John Neal of the defense team and offered his services.
 Neal accepted, without consulting the rest of the team or the defendant himself.
 The ACLU had been seeking out an addition to the defense that would parallel Bryan's political experience, but had previously indicated that they did not want Darrow involved out of concern that his staunch agnosticism would imperil the defense team's case.
 Darrow later claimed he was motivated to join the defense after he "realized there was no limit to the mischief that might be accomplished unless the country was aroused to the evil at hand".
 After many changes back and forth, the defense team consisted of Darrow; ACLU attorney Arthur Garfield Hays; Dudley Field Malone, an international divorce lawyer who had worked at the State Department; W. O. Thompson, who was Darrow's law partner; and F. B. McElwee.
-The defense was also assisted by librarian and Biblical authority Charles Francis Potter, who was a modernist Unitarian preacher.
+The defense was also assisted by librarian and Biblical authority Charles Francis Potter, who was a modernist Unitarian preacher, and Leon Milton Birkhead, a humanist Unitarian preacher.